Ketamine

 The risk of death from ketamine alone is low, due to its ability to cause unconsciousness with minimal impact on airway reflexes or blood circulation.6 However, individuals are at a higher risk of physical harm/accidents while under the influence of the ketamine.6

-Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms (Emergency services are there to help and can provide instructions over the phone):

 • difficulty breathing